yuno-payments/yuno-docs/docs/PLUGINS/vtex/vtex-headless-integration-guide.md

 next:
   description: ''
 ---
-Integrate Yuno SDK Web for VTEX Headless to handle online payments efficiently.
-This guide covers installation, configuration, and implementation steps.
+Integrate Yuno SDK Web with VTEX Headless to streamline your online payment process.
+This guide provides step-by-step instructions for installation, configuration, and implementation.

-## VTEXIO Integration
+## VTEXIO integration

-To use Yuno in VTEXIO checkout, install the following applications:
+To enable Yuno in your VTEXIO checkout, you must install the following applications:

-* `yunopartnerbr.yuno`: A VTEXIO PPF connector that facilitates integration between VTEX and Yuno's payment infrastructure.
+* `yunopartnerbr.yuno`: A VTEXIO PPF connector that integrates VTEX with Yuno’s payment infrastructure.
-* `yunopartnerbr.yuno-app`: A VTEXIO frontend payment application is required when using Card or Click to Pay as payment method.
-It is not required for Pix, Boleto, and other redirect-based payment methods. `yunopartnerbr.yuno-app` has the following key features:
+* `yunopartnerbr.yuno-app`: A VTEXIO frontend payment application required for Card or Click to Pay payment methods.
+This app is not needed for Pix, Boleto, or other redirect-based payment methods.

+`yunopartnerbr.yuno-app` offers these key features:

   * Runs the Yuno Web SDK to collect browser data.
   * Executes third-party fraud detection SDKs.